 Hand Sanitizer Stations

-38 hand-sanitizing stations will be placed in all common areas.
+hand-sanitizing stations are placed in common areas.

 Informational signs on hygiene best practices & alternatives to shaking hands will be places throughout the facility.

 Directional floor markings and reduced elevator passenger capacities will support social distancing efforts at all times.

 At the Charleston Coliseum & Convention Center (CCCC) we care deeply about our employees, community, clients and guests.
 When we modified operations in March, we did so in the best interest of our community and clients.